 Here are a few specific things to consider:

 1. Signs of a food allergy in your Frenchie

 Food allergies in French Bulldogs can manifest in various ways.
 Common signs include skin irritations such as redness, itchiness and hot spots.
 Your Frenchie might also experience gastrointestinal issues like vomiting, diarrhea and excessive gas.

-If you notice these symptoms, it's essential to consult with your vet to identify potential allergens and adjust their diet accordingly.
+If you notice these symptoms, it's essential to try an at-home allergy test to identify potential allergens and adjust their diet accordingly.